Gu Jiegang: University career

 In 1913, Gu passed the entrance exams of Peking University.
 He was disappointed by academic conservatism at Beida and ignored his coursework in favour of attending Peking opera.
 He found friendship in fellow student Mao Zishui.
 Mao introduced Gu to the lecturer Zhang Taiyan, who reinvigorated his studies.
 Gu increasingly focused on the scholarship of antiquity, stating that he had lost interest in "contemporary affairs".
-After reading the work of 18th century historian Zhang Xuecheng the following year, Gu became dedicated to disproving the notion that a Golden Age occurred in ancient Chinese history.
+After reading the work of 18th-century historian Zhang Xuecheng the following year, Gu became dedicated to disproving the notion that a Golden Age occurred in ancient Chinese history.

 He was introduced to the conflict between the New and Old Texts through the lectures of Zhang Binglin, one of the most influential philologists of the period.
 Gu was unimpressed by Zhang, who was a proponent of the Old Texts; he aligned somewhat with the work of Kang Youwei, who accused the Old Texts of being Han dynasty forgeries.
 Contemporary scholar Wang Guowei was another major influence of Gu's early thought on classical literature.

 Hu Shih in 1917.
 Hu formed a major influence on Gu's historical thought.

 In 1917, Gu met philosophy professor Hu Shih, who had recently returned from study in the United States.
 He was inspired by Hu's heterodox views of Chinese history, and lured his conservative roommate Fu Sinan into attending his lectures.
 Writing to Fu in August 1919, Gu stated that "all learning must start with history".
 He came to believe that Chinese historians needed to divorce themselves from the orthodox histories and draw from both Chinese and Western historical traditions in order to better understand China as a nation.
 Inspired by Hu Shih, he advocated for the study of national heritage through the scientific method, although admitted that he had limited knowledge of its particulars.

 Towards the end of 1917, Gu returned to Suzhou to care for his wife, who had fallen gravely ill.
 She died of tuberculosis the following year, leaving Gu depressed and in poor health.
 He recuperated in Suzhou for some time before returning to Beijing near the end of the year.
 Gu did not participate in the protests of 4 May 1919, or mention them in his writings.
-Alongside Fu, Luo Jialun, and Yu Pingbo, Gu was a co-founder of the student journal New Wave and its eponymous student organization, intended to rival the counterculture magazine New Youth.
+Alongside Fu, Luo Jialun, and Yu Pingbo, Gu was a co-founder of the student journal New Tide and its eponymous student organization, intended to rival the counterculture magazine New Youth.
 Like the university itself under chancellor Cai Yuanpei, the New Wave strongly opposed politics, regarding it as the domain of bureaucrats and warlords.

 In 1919, Gu's relatives forced him to remarry, despite his strong reservations.
 Inspired by a regular folksong column in the Peking University Daily, he began to turn towards folklore and poetry studies, and joined the university's Folksong Research Society.
 During his stays in Suzhou, he collected a variety of local rhymes and songs; these were published the Beijing Morning Post in October 1920.
 He graduated from Beida in 1920, and was appointed the assistant librarian of the institute.